Hryxyhe/MFH/README.md

 ```
 # Training
 Our code are primarily based on [CoMER Project](https://github.com/Green-Wood/CoMER).
 Besides, we implement discrete cosine transform (DCT) on input images.
 This will be done during data loading, before
 the training stage.
-So you also don't any additional preprocessing for the data.
+So you also don't need any additional preprocessing for the data.

 <img src="https://github.com/Hryxyhe/MFH/blob/master/demos/data processing.jpg">